Platon-7/Special-Topics-on-Algorithms/README.md

 - Linear programming and integer linear programming.
 - Max flow and bipartite matching problems.
 Complementary slackness, primal-dual theory of integer programming.
 Use of linear programming for designing approximation algorithms (LP-Rounding and primal dual methods).

-The projects are in English after a special request approved by the professor of the course.